 When corrective lenses are used to meet vision qualification requirements, the corrective lenses must be used while driving.

 A medical examiner, ophthalmologist, or optometrist may perform and certify vision test results.
 The medical examiner determines driver certification status.

-Monocular vision is disqualifying.
+Monocular vision is disqualifying (except with a vision exemption).